CHEEM: Continual Learning by Reuse, New, Adapt and Skip -- A Hierarchical Exploration-Exploitation Approach: Our Proposed CHEEM

-where NormCosine$(\cdot, \cdot)$ is the Normalized Cosine Similarity, which is calculated by scaling the Cosine Similarity score between $-1$ and $1$ using the minimum and the maximum scores from all the experts in all the MHSA blocks of the ViT.
+where {\tt NormCosine}$(\cdot, \cdot)$ is the Normalized Cosine Similarity, which is calculated by scaling the Cosine Similarity score between $-1$ and $1$ using the minimum and the maximum Cosine Similarity scores from all the experts in all the MHSA blocks of the ViT.
 This normalization is necessary to increase the difference in magnitudes of the similarities between tasks, which results in better Expert sampling distributions during the sampling process in our experiments.
+The task similarity score will be used in sampling the {\tt Reuse} and {\tt Adapt} operations.